revery-ui/revery/README.md

 Performance should be at the forefront, and not a compromise - we need to develop and build benchmarks that help ensure top-notch performance and start-up time.

+- __Type-safe, functional code__

+We might have some dirty mutable objects for performance - but our high-level API should be purely functional.
+You should be able to follow the React model of modelling your UI as a _pure function_ of application state -> UI.

 ## Quickstart

 TODO